 I am a recovering anti-crafter.
 It is true.
 I never thought of myself as someone who was good at crafting.
 That was until I became a Mom.
 There is something about bringing a new life into this world that makes you realize that you can do anything.
-So hit with the crafting bug, I decided to try this super simple DIY photo block project.
+So hit with the crafting bug, I decided to try this super simple photo blocks project.

 In the spirit of transparency, I will also confess that this was not the first time I tried this project.
 The first block was a little bit of a disaster.
 Such is the life of a crafter.
 To save others from making the same mistakes I decided to document it this time.

 This project is so easy a child can do it which also makes it the perfect gift.
 These are also great to make for babies and toddlers.
-We all know they are very hands on and you can give them a picture of loved ones without worrying about the photo being damaged.
+We all know they are very hands-on and you can give them a picture of loved ones without worrying about the photo being damaged.

 Once you master the technique you will be able to apply it on so many different projects.
-Below are the written steps but if you are a visual learner the full video tutorial is posted below.

 What You Will Need